 Sexual assault is a difficult subject to talk about.
 However, it is also a discussion we need to have.
-Throughout our years of legal practice, we've represented countless clients throughout DuPage County, Cook County, and Illinois in complex sex crimes cases.
+Throughout our years of legal practice, we've represented countless clients throughout DuPage County, Cook County, and the state of Illinois in complex sex crimes cases including sexual assault, sexual abuse, and many other types of sex crime charges.
 We know all too well that in a sex crimes investigation, so much hangs in the balance.

 You might be thinking: If I'm being investigated for a sex crime, then isn't my life already over?